ACT Study Groups

 I am also considering a once-monthly virtual meeting (via some online service) for folks who cannot make it to Portland.
 Please contact me if interested in any of these options.

-Portland meetings, 2015 rate: 90 minute meeting 1 x per month: $30 ($5 goes into Southern Maine ACT Community Fund toward future events and workshops like the annual retreat).
+Portland meetings, 2015 rate: 90 minute meeting 1 x per month: $30 ($5 goes into Southern Maine ACT Community Fund toward future events and workshops like the annual retreat or inviting ACT trainers from away to visit us here in Maine).
 Note for clinicians in private practice: This sort of activity is likely to generate referrals.
 I will be surprised if it does not pay for itself in short time.

 If interested, you can also contact me by email.